 If 2016 hasn’t been your favourite year you’re in good company.
 The year that brought us Zika and the loss of David Bowie and Prince on one hand, and some major political changes on the other has been disruptive to say the least.

-The airline industry has always been intimately familiar with volatility and disruption, especially so here in Asia Pacific, so 2016 in contrast has been a relatively good year for most.
+has always been intimately familiar with volatility and disruption, especially so here in Asia Pacific, so 2016 in contrast has been a relatively good year for most.
 The collapse in oil prices has stimulated traffic growth and boosted profits for many airlines, but as CAPA’s Executive Chairman Peter Harbison warned at the recent Asia Aviation Summit in Singapore, in a strong wind even turkeys can fly.
 And good weather doesn’t last forever.